ceph/ceph/doc/mgr/dashboard.rst

 #.
 Add Prometheus as data source to Grafana `using the Grafana Web UI
     <https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/>`_.

+    Important: The data source must be named "Dashboard1"

 #.
 Install the `vonage-status-panel and grafana-piechart-panel` plugins using::